neelsmith/histoutils/docs/worked-example/index.md

-Here's what our data set looks like:
+The data set we'll start from  looks like:

 ```scala
 groupedWordCounts